MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The goal of the SVCB RR is to allow clients to resolve a single additional DNS RR in a way that:

-* Provides endpoints that are authoritative for the service, along with parameters associated with each of these endpoints.
+* Provides alternative endpoints that are authoritative for the service, along with parameters associated with each of these endpoints.
 * Does not assume that all alternative endpoints have the same parameters or capabilities, or are even